-HSC True Reward is Western’s early offer program for domestic and international NSW HSC students finishing their NSW HSC in 2021.
+HSC True Reward is Western’s early offer program for domestic and international NSW HSC students finishing their NSW HSC in 2023.
 The program offers you a place at Western before you receive your ATAR.
-This unique program recognises that you are much more than your ATAR.
-True Reward focuses on the scores that reflect your strong points and areas of interest.
+This unique program recognises that you are much more than your ATAR and focuses on the scores that reflect your strong points and areas of interest.

-Depending on the undergraduate degree you choose, you need to achieve a minimum result or subject band in the specified Year 11 or Year 12 subjects.
+You need to have completed your HSC and have achieved a minimum result or subject band in the specified Year 11 or Year 12 subjects depending on the undergraduate degree you choose.
 In addition, you are also required to make a free, direct application to Western Sydney University.

 No – a condition for receiving a True Reward offer includes completing and being awarded the HSC.

 Applicants are only required to complete their HSC, they do not need to receive an ATAR.